PAST EVENT: This was part of the 2024 programme

 Forty-two years have passed since Sigrid Nielsen and Bob Orr opened Scotland’s first lesbian and gay book shop, Lavender Menace.
 This book shop was more than a shop; it was a sanctuary where queer individuals could find literature that reflected their lives and struggles, yet like many independent LGBTQ+ book shops, Lavender Menace by then known as West & Wilde closed in 1997.
 20 years later, it reopened as The Lavender Menace Queer Books Archive, preserving the rich history of queer literature and activism in Scotland.

-This exhibition has been curated by Ellis Clay as part of EAF24’s Civic Programme.
+This exhibition has been co-curated by Ellis Clay as part of EAF24’s Civic Programme.
 Lavender Menace photographed by Jules Lacave-Fontourcy and Zoe Robertson, with a film by Mitchell Morton.
 With many thanks to Lavender Menace staff and volunteers for their support and involvement within this project.